Which debts can’t be discharged in bankruptcy?

 In most cases, student loans are not eligible for discharge.
 This includes federal student loans, private lender student loans and loans provided by a university.

-However, qualifying for such a discharge is very difficult, and you must establish that paying the loan would mean you cannot maintain a minimal standard of living.
 Additional debts that cannot usually be discharged through bankruptcy include fines or penalties from government agencies for breaking the law and personal injury debts resulting from a drunk driving incident.
 Debts from fraud, debts for items purchased within 90 days of filing, embezzlement, larceny or breach of fiduciary duty debts, and any debts or creditors left off of your bankruptcy petition are also not likely to be discharged.

 Should you file for bankruptcy if it doesn’t discharge all of your debts?

-Because of the devastating effect it can have on your credit score, bankruptcy should typically be a last-resort option for debt.
+Because of the devastating effect it can have on your credit score, bankruptcy should typically be a last-resort option for resolving debt.
 A bankruptcy case can decrease your score by hundreds of points and remain on your profile for as long as a decade.